 Before anything else, check if you’re able to commit financially to being a dog parent.
 It’s not just about the initial costs of buying your puppy.
 You’ll also have years of ongoing pet care to pay for and some breeds can live for an average of 14 years.

 It might be worthwhile putting together a budget to work out all of your pet care costs.
-Things to include are food, grooming, vet care, preventative treatments (like flea and worming), and pet insurance.
+Things to include are food, grooming, vet care, preventative treatments (like flea and worming), and insurance for your new puppy.

 > Is the whole family ready for a new puppy?